Family & Kids· Updated 18 min read

 Over time, the stretch nights do their job.
 A new sauce that was rejected in week one might get a cautious taste in week four and a thumbs-up in week eight.
 The repetition is the point - low-pressure, consistent exposure is how palates expand.

-10 Meal Ideas for Picky Eaters That Adults Actually Enjoy Too
+Easy Meal Planning for Picky Eaters: 10 Ideas Adults Enjoy Too

 The best picky-eater meals are not dumbed-down kid food — they are simple, well-made dishes that happen to work for everyone.
 Here are ten that bridge the gap between kid-friendly and adult-satisfying.